bonfa/algo-master/algo-master/summary/detail/Strings.md

 6. Guess the word

 ## After Attempt 4
-* Longest Common Prefix
+* Longest Common Prefix (NOT_SOLVED -> could not implement binary search properly in the amount of time)
-* Guess the word
+* Guess the word (NOT_SOLVED -> did not remember the proper strategy)

 # Attempt 3
 * Longest Common Prefix (NOT_SOLVED -> I knew the proper algorithm, but I failed the implementation)